Have questions about NJ no-fault car insurance law? We’ve got the answers.

 If you chose to purchase low levels of PIP to save money on insurance, you will have to pay any bills that remain once the costs exceed your PIP coverage limits.
 In this case, a health insurance policy may be responsible for some of the medical costs.
 However, you would have to meet your health insurer’s deductible, pay your copayment and coinsurance obligations, and get care from providers who are in your coverage network.

 No, your rates won’t go up after an accident if you’re not at fault.
 Remember, the “no-fault” part of your policy is about who pays your medical bills, not who is responsible for the accident.
+Our no fault lawyers are here to help every step of the way.

 Like any health insurance policy, each plan has a list of procedures they will and will not cover.
 If you want to seek treatment the insurance company doesn’t see as necessary, the insurer will not cover it.